AraneaDev/accountant/CONTRIBUTING.md

 # Contributing
-We appreciate your interest in this project.
+First and foremost, we appreciate your interest in this project.
 This document contains essential information, should you want to contribute.

 ## Bug reporting
 We encourage active collaboration, but before opening a new issue, go through the following checklist, and make sure that: